erikandersson96/portfolio-project-four/README.md

 users can login/logout, see all of the recipes, edit or delete the recipes that they have created.

 ### HINT:
 **Remember that all links in this Readme does not open in a new tab.
-They open in this window.
-I have added a "(link)" to remember you as a reader that "this is a link", so you easier can remember that each link opens in this window.**
+They open in the same window (I have marked them with "(link)").**

 ![Screenshot of Techsini mockup](/assets/readme/design/project-image.png)